kimtth/mini-sqlite-db-py-go-rust/mini_sqlite_golang/README.md

 3. ✅ Compare with Python/Rust versions
 4. ✅ Build custom queries for your use case

-### For Developers
-1. 🎯 Add more SQL features (GROUP BY, ORDER BY, LIMIT)
-2. 💾 Implement disk persistence for B-Tree pages
-3. 🔄 Write LSM log to disk for durability
-4. 🧪 Add comprehensive unit tests with `testing` package
-5. 🚀 Use goroutines for concurrent query execution
-6. 📊 Add query optimization and cost-based planning
-7. 🔒 Implement true ACID transactions
-8. 🌐 Support multiple concurrent connections with channels

 ## 🏆 Why Go?

 | Advantage | Description |